ganderzz/dylanpaulus.com/src/content/post/node-dependency-types/index.md

 <!-- What are dependencies -->

 Code dependencies are like [Lego's](https://www.lego.com/en-us).
-We're able to pull in other people's code; combining and stacking different packages together to fulfill our goals.
+We are able to pull in other people's code, combining and stacking different packages together to achieve our goals.
 Using dependencies greatly reduces the complexity of developing software.
-We can take advantage of the hard work someone has already done to solve a problem so we can continue to build the projects we want.
+We can take advantage of the hard work someone has already done to solve a problem so that we can continue building the projects we want.
 A development pipeline can have multiple kinds of code dependencies:

 <!-- npm's different types -->